bsuchodolski-ng/calibre-data-grinder/README.md

 * Using services to extract complex logic from controllers;
 * How to change default SQLite db to something else (PostgreSQL in this case);
 * Pluging in some JQuery components (select2, DataTables);
+* Basic docker - creating images, running containers, using volumes, using docker-compose to run multi-containers app
+* Writing own buildpacks for heroku deployment

 ## What have I practiced with this project

-* Rails usage - routes and controllers, tweaking views with different layouts;
+* Rails usage - routes and controllers, tweaking views with different layouts, further understanding of asset pipeline
-* Further knowledge of what assets pipeline actually is and how it works;